Everything You Need To Know About Starting A Real Estate Brokerage

 Customer incentives

-HomePros offers a 1% fee, which is much lower than the average 3% commission.
+HomePros offers a 1% fee, much lower than the average 3% commission.
 Lower fees appeal to sellers as they pocket more of the sale total.

 While you’ll earn less per sale, you may be able to stay profitable by taking advantage of cheaper online marketing techniques to sell homes, reducing commission splits, or processing a higher volume of sales.